TurtleEngr/gitproj/doc/user-doc/git-proj.md

 points could be different between systems.

 An existing remote git repo can be used, BUT manual work will be needed to set it up.
-TBD
+TODO

 A future implementation could support git repos that are truly remote, on other systems.
 When that is implemented, an existing repo could be